New Mexico seeks tougher provisions for US nuclear dump

 The U.S. Energy Department said in a statement that it looks forward to participating in the comment period.

-The comment period will be followed by a public hearing and negotiations with the Department of Energy.
+The comment period will be followed by negotiations with the Department of Energy and a public hearing.

 State officials and watchdog groups expect the Department of Energy to push back on several conditions, and it could take a year before a final permit is hashed out and approved.